Turan Bayramov: 2021

 To start off the Olympic year, Bayramov placed third at the Grand Prix de France Henri Deglane, only losing to World Championship silver medalist from the United States James Green.
 A month later, he placed third at the Ukrainian Memorial, notably defeating US Open champion Joseph McKenna and Junior World Champion Erik Arushanian.
 In April, Bayramov moved up to 70 kilograms and claimed a silver medal from the European Championships, losing to Israil Kasumov in the finale.

 On August 5, Bayramov moved up to 74 kilograms and competed at the Summer Olympics, where after a win over Vasyl Mykhailov from Ukraine, he was downed by two-time World Champion Frank Chamizo Italy to place eight.
 He was able to compete at the 2020 Summer Olympics as Khadzhimurad Gadzhiyev was not able to compete due to injury.

 2022

 He won the gold medal in his event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 He competed in the 74 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+2024 and match fixing scandal

+He won one of the bronze medals in the men's 74 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.

+He competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan, and advanced to the semifinals, where he met two-time World champion Frank Chamizo.
+Chamizo stated that he was offered a $300,000 bribe to lose to Bayramov, which Chamizo refused.
+Several of Chamizo's takedowns were not counted by the referee and the match was tied 8-8 into the final seconds, when Chamizo scored a takedown and earned two points.
+However, the referee overturned the points after Bayramov's coach challenged.
+This decision was heavily criticized by the Italian Wrestling Federation and other observers, as Bayramov's knees clearly touched the mat.
+Although the match was tied, Bayramov was declared the winner on criteria, and consequently moved into the finals and qualified for the Olympics.
+Chamizo accused the referee of match fixing.
+Two weeks after the tournament, the refereeing body that officiated the match were suspended by the UWW after two independent panels ruled the bout was scored incorrectly.
+However, due to a policy the result could not be changed after the winner is officially declared.